xtangle/zoundcloud/README.md

 ## Todo

 - Need to clean up tests.
-There is too much boilerplate setup/cleanup of stubs, making the test bloated and hard to read.
+There is too much boilerplate of setup/cleanup of stubs, making the tests bloated and hard to read.